 - Marcy is secretly a lesbian, afraid of coming out, and tries to cover up her feelings by pretending to hate women.

 - Marcy's personal experiences with other women confirmed some stereotypes about women.
 So she assumes that the majority of women act like that.

 - Marcy is constantly comparing herself to other women in order to feel better about herself because at least she's not like them.

 - Gender Inverted:

-- Subverted: Alice is never seen socializing with women, but she later says it's just because she knows mostly guys from work and doesn't get much of a chance to have female friends.
+- Subverted: Marcy is never seen socializing with women, but she later says it's just because she knows mostly guys from work and doesn't get much of a chance to have female friends.

 - Double Subverted: But she's not trying to anyway, since she "doesn't want to talk about shoes all day."

 - Zig Zagged: Sometimes Marcy is seen hanging out with girls and enjoying herself, but sometimes she's seen with men griping about how annoying they are.